cogini/public_suffix_list/README.md

 ```

 It also defines utility functions, `normalize/1` which removes the subdomains
-and `name/1` which gets just the domain:
+and `name/1` which gets just the domain, and `is_suffix?/1` which checks if a
+domain is a suffix:

 ```elixir
 iex(2)> PublicSuffixList.normalize("www.ic.ac.uk")